putitsimply/christian-bible-explained/ezekiel.md

 ## What this book is

 Ezekiel is a book about a prophet named Ezekiel who lived during a very hard time for the people of Judah.
 Many of them had been taken away from their homeland to Babylon.
-This is called “exile,” which means being forced to live far from home because a stronger power has conquered you.
+This is called “exile,” which means being forced to live far from home because a stronger power has conquered them.

 ## What it contains